Azure/azure-migrate-export/documentation/azure-migrate-export.md

 ### How do we find the BasePath?

-Open the location where you installed the Azure Migrate Export Utility Package and copy the path of folder where all the discovery and assessment reports are present.
+Open the location where you installed the Azure Migrate Explore Utility Package and copy the path of folder where all the discovery and assessment reports are present.
-Basepath for the example below is E:\AzMigExport.
+Basepath for the example below is E:\AzMigExplore.

 ![Screenshot of sample base path.](./.media/file-path.png)